DoganM95/Jds-040-Usb-C/README.md

 - Dual RGB led's

 ## Parts
-- PCB: Get the latest gerber zip in releases and order it from Jlcpcb
+- PCB: Get the latest gerber zip in releases and order it from Jlcpcb, with 1mm PCB thickness
 - FPC connector (pins:12, pitch:0.5mm.
 Salvage it from an existing board -> ) https://a.aliexpress.com/_EjykXX1
 - Led's (RGB, side view) https://a.aliexpress.com/_EHr7vQn
 - Resistors (size:0603, res:5.1kOhm) https://a.aliexpress.com/_EIPYwrH